CandyJanus/StarsectorCampaignModdingExamples/README.md

 # Bar Event Example Breakdown

 This template is a simple implementation mostly pulled from Wisp's tutorial at https://starsector.fandom.com/wiki/Modding_Quests and from Histidine's assistance.
-It is a single event, not a quest chain, and is relatively bare-bones.
+It is a single bar event, not a quest chain, and is relatively bare-bones.

 It has the following files:

 mod_info.json - All mods must have this.

+BarEvent - This specific bar event spawns a random NPC, changes its gender, and allows for it to be made into a trading contact.

-rules.csv - Defines the triggers of a quest.
-You can use code instead of rules.csv, might do that in another example template.
+bar_events.csv - Defines the triggers of a bar event.

-BarEventCaller - In this template, triggered by rules.csv.
-Can be called via code.

-BarEvent - Called by BarEventCaller.
-There are good reasons why BarEventCaller and BarEvent are separate classes, detailed in the notes within BarEventCaller.

 # Extra notes